DETAILED ACTION

 Imoto (US 5879312 A) (hereinafter – Imoto).

-Re.
-Claim 2: Hirata as modified by Sano teaches the invention according to claim 1.
-Hirata as modified by Sano does not teach that the pressure information acquisition unit acquires a plurality of pieces of the pressure information acquired at moments corresponding to the moments at which the plurality of pieces of the distance measurement information are acquired, and
+acquire a plurality of pieces of the pressure information acquired at moments corresponding to the moments at which the plurality of pieces of the distance measurement information are acquired, and

-the calculation unit calculates the hardness information based on the acquired plurality of pieces of distance measurement information and the acquired plurality of pieces of pressure information.
+calculate the hardness information based on the acquired plurality of pieces of distance measurement information and the acquired plurality of pieces of pressure information.

 Imoto teaches analogous art in the technology of hardness testing devices (Abstract).
 Imoto teaches acquiring hardness information about a plurality of points in proximity to an object point and calculating a final hardness based on an average of those points (Col. 7, lines 23-34).

-It would have been obvious to one having skill in the art before the effective filing date to have modified Hirata as modified by Sano to include the hardness testing method and necessary components thereof as taught by Imoto, the motivation being that a measurement result of hardness can change by even a small displacement or tilt of the detection mechanism; thus, identifying a plurality of points and obtaining an average is suitable for obtaining a reliable measurement result (Col. 2, lines 54-63).
+It would have been obvious to one having skill in the art before the effective filing date to have modified Hirata as modified by Kurdy and Sano to include the hardness testing method and necessary components thereof as taught by Imoto, the motivation being that a measurement result of hardness can change by even a small displacement or tilt of the detection mechanism; thus, identifying a plurality of points and obtaining an average is suitable for obtaining a reliable measurement result (Col. 2, lines 54-63).

 Claim 6 is rejected under 35 U.S.C.
 103 as being unpatentable over: